EE209AS/Lab3/README.md

 ## Scope
-We can create a robot band with band members playing different instruments.
+For future usage, we can create a web-based remote control robot band with each members playing different instruments so that musicians don't need to travel far to attend a concert.